huandu/heybox-url/README.md

 # Calculate Heybox URL Hash

+> Deprecated: This package doesn't work with latest Heybox API.
+Don't use this package any more as there are no further plans to fix known issues.

 [Heybox](https://www.xiaoheihe.cn/) is a famous Chinese gamer community.
 There are lots of useful articles and game reviews on this site.
 To protect their valuable assets, Heybox uses relatively complex anti-crawler algorithm to sign every request.
 They really do a great job on this algorithm, so I spend some time to study how it works and publish this package as a way to share my learnings to everyone.

 In this package, only `hkey` hash algorithm is published by `calculate(url)`.
 It's not enough to use this hash to fetch any Heybox's API, which requires more hashes and per-request nonce for every API call.
 So I think it may be OK to make this package public available on NPM.